-- Cooperative education is a program that allows students to earn secondary school credits while completing a work placement in the community. - A student's co-op program consists of the cooperative education placement, which is monitored by a cooperative education teacher, and the linked course curriculum expectations (that is, a course in any discipline, such as business studies, mathematics, or technological education).
-Every student in a co-op program will have a Student's Cooperative Education Learning Plan (SCELP), which shows how the student's related curriculum course is being applied at his or her co-op placement. - The cooperative education course consists of a classroom component and a placement component.
-The classroom component includes two weeks of pre-placement instruction, which prepares students for the workplace and includes instruction in areas of key importance such as health and safety, and classroom integration sessions held at various times during the placement, which provide opportunities for students to reflect on and reinforce their learning in the workplace. - Cooperative education allows students to participate in authentic learning experiences that help prepare them for the next stage of their lives. - Co-op placements are arranged for students in consultation with the Cooperative Education Teacher and must follow Ministry of Education policy and guidelines.
+- A student's co-op program consists of the cooperative education placement, which is monitored by a cooperative education teacher, and the linked course curriculum expectations (that is, a course in any discipline, such as business studies, mathematics, or technological education).
+Every student in a co-op program will have a Student's Cooperative Education Learning Plan (SCELP). - The cooperative education course consists of a classroom component and a placement component.
+The classroom component includes two weeks of pre-placement instruction, which prepares students for the workplace and includes instruction in areas of key importance such as health and safety, and classroom integration sessions held at various times during the placement, which provide opportunities for students to reflect on and reinforce their learning in the workplace. - Co-op placements are arranged for students in consultation with the Cooperative Education Teacher and must follow Ministry of Education policy and guidelines.
 Students are welcome to offer placement suggestions.